Rethinking player evaluation in sports: Goals above expectation and beyond: Data and problem formulation

 A widely regarded strategy for gaining insight into shooting ability through statistical methods is to start with an xG model. xG models assign a probability of success to each shot, taking into account features describing the situational context of each shot.
 Thereby, these models can be seen as a more nuanced representation of a shot and allow for the quantification of the quality of a scoring opportunity.
-In the following, we describe a common strategy for developing xG models and explain how they can be used to evaluate a player's shooting ability.
+In the following, we describe the problem of identifying shooting skills, starting from the data structure and then following with a common strategy for developing xG models and explain how they can be used to evaluate a player's shooting ability.